-A senior dog or cat is one who is around seven years or older, but the size and breed of the pet figure into this.
-Smaller animals mature slower and become seniors later in life than larger dogs for example, and smaller dogs and cats tend to live longer as well.
+A senior dog or cat is one who is around seven years or older, but the size and breed of the pet figure into this determination.
+Smaller dogs mature more slowly, live longer, and become seniors later in life than larger dogs.

 West Loop Veterinary Care Considerations for Senior Pets

-Whether you already have an elder pet or are considering bringing one into your life, it’s important to know what West Loop Veterinary Care offers to take special care of your senior:
+Whether you already have an elder pet or are considering bringing one into your life, West Loop Veterinary Care offers special care for our senior patients, including:

-- Bi-annual Preventative Care Exams – While young pets only need about one annual physical a year, we make ourselves available to our seniors twice a year to make sure we are monitoring the life adjustments and ailments that are common in senior pets.
+- Bi-annual Preventative Care Exams – – While young pets only need about one annual physical a year, we recommend twice a year visits for senior pets.
+This allows us to make sure we are monitoring the life adjustments and ailments that are common in senior pets.

-- 45-minute Exams – Usually, our veterinarians can only dedicate about 30 minutes to seeing the average adult pet, however, since seniors have so many unique needs, we’ve accommodated our schedules to ensure veterinarians can spend 45 minutes thoroughly examining our seniors.
+- 45-minute Exams – Typically, our veterinarians dedicate about 30 minutes to seeing an adult pet.
+However, since seniors often have many unique needs, we schedule 45 minutes to thoroughly examine a senior patient.